This newly released lightweight backpack is equipped…

 The sunglass stow is useful, and well designed

-The upper trekking pole attachment has a elastic hook system
+The upper trekking pole attachment has an elastic hook system.

 Some people may find the hydration reservoir sleeve useful, which acts double-duty as an ultra-light summit pack.

 Available as a separate accessory, Gregory has a newly designed hydration reservoir for its backpacks.
 Andrew F. of the Trailspace Gear Review Corps reviewed the Gregory 3D Hydro 3L Reservoir for Trailspace.

 The main area of concern with this pack is its questionable long-term durability.
 Following the second or third use, the connection between the mesh pocket, and main upper mount point began to come undone.
 This is a critical area that has to withstand lots of daily stress!
 It is not possible to determine if this separation is a design flaw, or poor sewing…